wirelineio/wns/devnet/README.md

 $ wnsd add-genesis-account cosmos1hfz2f3wefu7pwrafdnu9pt5s7y0h924j66hld4 100000000000000uwire
 ```

 ## Genesis JSON Generation

-Note: Run this step on a single validator node, to generate the consolidated `genesis.json` file.
+Note: Run this step only on the initial validator node, to generate the consolidated `genesis.json` file.

 Run the above setup.
 Delete existing contents in `~/.wireline/wnsd/config/gentx` folder and copy all the gentx files from the repo to `~/.wireline/wnsd/config/gentx`.